sassoftware/restaf-demos/README.md

 ## Enhancing the server

+- Add a file to the toolSet folder
+    - Use one of the files in this folder as a guide
-- Add new tool definitions to the tools.js file
+- Add the new file to the index.js file in toolSet folder
-- Currently supporting functions are in toolhelpers folder.
-Use your own conventions
+- Restart the mcp server

 ## Notes